-At Saint Joseph’s University, the M.S. in psychology offers students a general curriculum of study with an emphasis on experimental psychology.
-The program seeks to train graduates to independently design and conduct psychological studies, analyze and interpret data and professionally communicate the findings of these studies.
-This full-time program of study is designed for completion in two years.
+At Saint Joseph’s University, the M.S. in Psychology offers students a general curriculum of study with an emphasis on experimental psychology.
+In this full-time program, you will be trained to independently design and conduct psychological studies, analyze and interpret data and professionally communicate the findings of these studies.

-The graduate program in psychology offers core and elective courses in topics such as biopsychology, memory, social psychology and many other specialized areas of research.
-Independent research is strongly emphasizes and students participate in directed studies and complete a master’s thesis based on empirical research.
-In addition to the stimulating coursework, students attend colloquia, lab meetings and conduct scientific research with their faculty mentors.
+Your graduate study will be composed of core and elective courses in topics such as biopsychology, memory, social psychology and many other specialized areas of research.
+In addition to stimulating coursework, you will attend colloquia and lab meetings and conduct scientific research alongside faculty mentors.

 19%job growth for psychologists projected for 2014 - 2024